GeoscienceAustralia/dea-knowledge-hub/setup/Sandbox/sandbox.rst

 Please note that if you have not logged into your account in the past 90 days, we consider this account inactive and reserve the right to remove any data you have saved in your account.
+Please read the `DEA Sandbox Disclaimer`_ for further information.

 .. _JupyterLab Documentation: https://jupyterlab.readthedocs.io/en/stable/user/interface.html
 .. _DEA Notebooks repository: https://github.com/GeoscienceAustralia/dea-notebooks/